 Beginner techs may start by taking measurements, sorting panels, and putting them in place.
-Installation of panels may include setting up batteries, controls, and support structures so that panels can function correctly.
+Installation of panels may include setting up batteries, controls, solar panel mounts, and support structures so that panels can function correctly.

 Nearly one-quarter of a million Americans spend 50 percent or more of their time on solar-related work, according to The Solar Foundation.
 A solar technician is just one of the many job opportunities available in the solar industry.

 Solar Technician Requirements